aramis-lab/clinica/docs/Pipelines/T1_Volume.md

 - `--tissue_classes`: a list of integers (possible values range from 1 to 6) that indicates the tissue classes to save after segmentation (in order: gray matter (GM), white matter (WM), cerebrospinal fluid (CSF), bone, soft-tissue, air/background).
 Default value is: `1, 2, 3` (GM, WM and CSF are saved).
 - `--dartel_tissues`: a list of integers (possible values range from 1 to 6) that indicates the tissue classes to use for the Dartel template calculation (in order: GM, WM, CSF, bone, soft-tissue, air/background).
 Default value is: `1, 2, 3` (GM, WM and CSF are used).
 - `--modulate / --no-modulate`: a flag.
 If enabled, output images are modulated and volumes are preserved.
 If disabled, they are not modulated and concentrations are preserved.
 Default value: `--modulate`.
-- `--caps-name` : Specify the name of the CAPS dataset that will be created to store the outputs of the pipeline.
-This works if this CAPS dataset does not exist yet, otherwise the existing name will be kept.
-The provided name will appear in the `dataset_description.json` file, at the root of the CAPS folder (see [CAPS Specifications](../CAPS/Specifications.md#the-dataset_descriptionjson-file) for more details).

-!!! warning "Centering BIDS nifti"
-    If the images from the `BIDS_DIRECTORY` are not centered, Clinica will give a warning because this can be an issue **if** later processing steps involve SPM (for instance if you are planning to run [pet-volume](./PET_Volume.md) afterwards).
-    The warning message will contain a suggestion of a command to be run on your `BIDS_DIRECTORY` in order to generate a new BIDS dataset with images centered.
-This relies on the IOTool [center-nifti](../IOTools/center_nifti.md).
-    It is highly recommended to follow this recommendation but Clinica won't force you to do so.
+??? info "Optional parameters common to all pipelines"
+    --8<-- "snippets/pipelines_options.md:all"

+--8<-- "snippets/known_issues.md:center-nifti"

-!!! note
+!!! note "Dartel Template"
-    - The arguments common to all Clinica pipelines are described in [Interacting with clinica](../../InteractingWithClinica).
-    - The creation of a new Dartel template, performed in the `t1-volume` pipeline, requires at least two images.
+    The creation of a new Dartel template, performed in the `t1-volume` pipeline, requires at least two images.

 !!! tip
     Do not hesitate to type `t1-volume --help` to see the full list of parameters.